 Bachelor of Arts in Geological Sciences

-The Bachelor of Arts in Geological Sciences (BAGeoSci) is a classical arts and sciences degree that gives students a great deal of flexibility in their choice of upper-division geological sciences courses.
+The Bachelor of Arts in Geological Sciences is a classical arts and sciences degree that gives students a great deal of flexibility in their choice of upper-division courses.
 Students must complete courses in the natural sciences, the social and behavioral sciences, and the humanities.
 This diversity of subjects provides an opportunity to learn about basic differences in outlook among different disciplines, the ways questions are raised and answered, and the ways the answers are validated and made relevant in practical use.
-The Bachelor of Arts in Geological Sciences also provides for a minor made up of four courses in another field, including two upper-division courses.
-These choices let students combine their interests in liberal arts and geosciences to prepare for professions such as business, journalism, resource management, public policy, law, and medicine.

-The coursework counted toward the degree may include no more than thirty-six hours in any one field of study in the College of Liberal Arts or the College of Natural Sciences; and no more than thirty-six hours in any other single college or school of the University, including the Jackson School.
+The coursework counted toward the degree may include no more than 36 hours in any one field of study in the College of Liberal Arts or the College of Natural Sciences; and no more than 36 hours in any other single college or school of the University, including the Jackson School.

 - Foreign Language Requirement: The BA, Geological Sciences degree requires that students achieve Intermediate-level proficiency in a foreign language as part of the degree requirements.
 The foreign language requirement is the attainment of a certain proficiency, rather than the completion of a specified number of hours.
 The number of semesters and total number of hours required vary by language.
 Any part of the requirement may be fulfilled by credit by examination.
-To achieve proficiency in a foreign language as rapidly as possible, qualified students are urged to take intensive foreign language courses.
-Information about these courses is available from the departments that offer them.
 Courses used to fulfill the foreign language requirement must be language courses; literature-in-translation courses, for example, may not be counted.
 Consult the Intermediate-level language proficiency course list to see which classes are required to complete this degree requirement for a specific language.
 Students are encouraged to consult with their academic advisor about fulfilling the foreign language degree requirement.

-- Social science: Three semester hours in social science, in addition to the course counted toward the social and behavioral sciences requirement of the core curriculum.
-The course must be chosen from the following fields; it must be in a different field from the course used to fulfill the core curriculum social and behavioral sciences requirement.
+- Social Science: Three semester hours in social science, in addition to the course counted toward the social and behavioral sciences requirement of the core curriculum.
+The course must be chosen from the following fields and it must be in a different field from the course used to fulfill the Core Curriculum social and behavioral sciences requirement.